KaPierre/Tiny-walmart-Sales/README.md

 # Tiny-walmart-Sales

 A quick supervised machine learning project, on a (tiny) Walmart Sales dataset.
-Building a linear regression model to predict Sales depending on various features.
+Building a linear regression model to predict weekly sales depending on various features.
-Performing Cross-validation to dealwith overfitting
+Eventually performing cross-validation to dealwith overfitting